ayoubnehal111-ship-it/my-coding-exercises/coding/exercises.md

 The best taxonomy level found is Brassicales because we get an  e-value of 0 and a score of 1692.6.
 That gives us the orthologs below:
 <img width="880" height="469" alt="image" src="https://github.com/user-attachments/assets/7790e13e-c13e-47a9-b09d-f4ccd459674b" />

+The BLAST results confirm that the ARF6 protein is highly conserved, showing 100% identity and a highly significant E-value of $2.47e-58$ across both protein and translated nucleotide searches.
+While BLASTP provided a precise 2-line targeted match, BLASTX expanded the search to over 157 hits, revealing a broad family of homologs across multiple reading frames.
+Biologically, the GO term associations for water deprivation response (GO:0009414) and root hair development highlight this gene's critical role in abiotic stress tolerance.
+These findings validate ARF6 as a primary candidate for your tomato breeding research, as the orthology data proves its function is preserved across the Brassicaceae and related plant families.
+Ultimately, the consistency between these searches ensures high data integrity for the subsequent Hidden Markov Model generation and genomic mapping.
 ## Exe 9: Annotating function with Gene Ontology (GO) terms
 ### 1.Search for the GO terms and the functional categories of the following GO IDs GO:0009414, GO:0035618, GO:0016491.
 Tip : For multiple search GO IDs needs to be separated by a space.